AntonioM4/README_Gen/README.md

-# README_Gen
+# ReadMe generator
 ## Description
-We wanted to create a readme template to run in javascript and create a markdown file we could use as a readme
+We wanted to create a project that will help us create readme files for out projects We were tired of creating a read me from scratch on every project To easily create README files without ever leaving our console We no longer need to create a README from scratch
+I learned how to create files with FS and how to take a user's input and use those inputs to create the responses in the file
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)